stringparser/evented-stack/README.md

-# Stack
+# Stacked

- Evented, Array styled, queue for node
+ Evented, Array styled, stack for node

 ### Why
   I wanted an array like queue with juicy behaviour and custom flow control.